Senior Living Pricing & Paying For The Cost Of Senior Care

 Additional Funding for Assisted Living and Memory Care

 Long-term care insurance varies from policy to policy.
 Generally, it pays for care once an older adult needs help with at least two activities of daily living.
 The team at Civitas Senior Living communities is equipped to assist in detailing and documenting the personal care needs of our residents for their policies.

 This financial transaction allows the owner of a life insurance policy to sell to a third party for more than its cash value and less than its face value.
 This process typically takes from 30 to 60 days to complete.

-These processes can be more complicated and are best discussed with a financial institution depending on your situation.
+Depending on your situation, these processes can be more complicated and are best discussed with a financial institution.
 Ways to use the home you own to pay for senior living include:

 - Bridge loans